ekaratnida/DADS5001-Data-Analytics-and-Data-Science-Tools-and-Programming/notebooks/en/sna.md

 This tutorial provides an introduction to Social Network Analysis using Python and NetworkX, with additional suggestions for tools suitable for non-technical learners.
 Feel free to adapt the examples to fit your audience's level of comfort with coding!

+Here is the list of definitions and examples for the terms you provided:

+1. Average Clustering Coefficient
+Definition: Measures the degree to which nodes in a network tend to cluster together.
+It indicates how interconnected a node’s neighbors are.
+Example: In a social network, if you and your friends are all friends with each other, the clustering coefficient is high.
+2. Average Path Length
+Definition: The average number of steps along the shortest paths for all possible pairs of nodes in the network.
+It indicates the efficiency of information or influence spread.
+Example: In a social network, it represents how many "hops" it takes, on average, for one person to reach another.
+3. Betweenness Centrality
+Definition: A measure of how often a node appears on the shortest paths between other nodes.
+It indicates the control or influence a node has over the flow of information.
+Example: A person in a company who acts as the main connector between different teams will have high betweenness centrality.
+4. Closeness Centrality
+Definition: Represents how close a node is to all other nodes in the network, measuring the average distance to all other nodes.
+Example: In a transportation network, a central train station that can reach all other stations with few stops has high closeness centrality.
+5. Connected Components
+Definition: Subsets of a graph in which any two nodes are connected to each other by paths, and which are connected to no additional nodes in the graph.
+Example: In a friendship network, a group of people all connected, while separate from other groups, forms a connected component.
+6. Degree
+Definition: The number of direct connections a node has.
+Example: In a social media network, the degree of a user node represents the number of friends or followers they have.
+7. Degree Power Law
+Definition: A relationship where the degree distribution of nodes in a network follows a power law, meaning a few nodes have very high connectivity while most have few connections.
+Example: In a citation network, a few papers are cited very frequently, while most are cited rarely.
+8. Diameter
+Definition: The longest shortest path between any two nodes in the network.
+It measures the maximum distance between any two nodes.
+Example: In a network of cities, the diameter would be the number of roads you need to travel through to reach the farthest city.
+9. Eigenvector Centrality
+Definition: Measures the influence of a node based on the influence of its neighbors.
+Nodes connected to other high-scoring nodes will score higher.
+Example: In a network of websites, a page that is linked to by many popular pages will have high eigenvector centrality.
+10. Graph Density
+Definition: The ratio of the number of edges in a graph to the number of possible edges.
+It measures how interconnected the network is.
+Example: A social group where everyone knows everyone else would have high graph density.
+11. HITS (Hyperlink-Induced Topic Search)
+Definition: An algorithm that assigns two scores to nodes: authority (high-quality information) and hub (links to authoritative sources).
+It’s often used for ranking web pages.
+Example: In a network of websites, a page that links to many authoritative news sites will have a high hub score.
+12. Modularity
+Definition: Measures the strength of division of a network into communities or modules.
+High modularity indicates a structure where nodes are tightly connected within communities but loosely connected between them.
+Example: A social network with distinct friend groups (e.g., work colleagues, family, classmates) will have high modularity.
+13. PageRank
+Definition: An algorithm originally used by Google Search to rank web pages based on their importance, considering the number and quality of links to them.
+Example: In a citation network, a paper that is cited by many highly cited papers will have a high PageRank score.